 For someone who has a strong desire to give to a favorite charity in a big way, letting their favorite nonprofit take out a life insurance policy on themselves is probably the only way to make a significant donation if they otherwise don’t have the means to make an outright cash gift.

 There are possible tax deductions available for the premium payer in a situation like this.
-Call us for details and we can explain that to you.

 Buying Life Insurance on Business Partners